 - Regarding the individual testimonial from a suffering, dying fellow human, like the late Brittany Maynard, other testimonials from similarly-suffering people, like Kara Tippetts, are perhaps best positioned.
 (The current issue of World magazine reports that Ms. Tippetts is nearing death.)

 - Medical professionals, most notably palliative care specialists, oncologists, and others who often care for dying patients, should focus on improving care at the end of life.
-Physicians with Medscape access might be interested in an offering from March 24, “The Last Hours of Living: Practical Advice for Clinicians.”

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.